A group of people practicing mindfulness in a studio using a 5 minute meditation timer to reset their mental focus.

 These brief practices are associated with:

-Mindfulness-based interventions for children often include breathwork, movement and simple guided meditations activities fitting naturally within 5 minute frameworks.
+Mindfulness-based interventions for children often include breathwork, movement and simple guided meditation activities fitting naturally within 5-minute frameworks.

 Regular short sessions make it easier for children to stay engaged, helping them build routines and gain mindfulness benefits without feeling overwhelmed.